 Adelaide

-The Holden story begins in the 1850s when James Alexander Holden left England and established a leather, saddlery and coach ironmonger business in King William Street in the centre of Adelaide.
+The Holden story begins in the 1850s when James Alexander Holden left England and subsequently established a leather goods and saddlery business in King William Street in the centre of Adelaide.
 He could not have imagined the extent to which his family name would become so attached to an Australian icon almost 100 years later when the first Holden car rolled off the production line in 1948.

 Woodville